Someone @-mentioning the PushMetrics agent in a Slack channel

 1

 Pick the Slack channel.
-The dropdown lists every public and private channel in the connected workspace.
-Both regular and private channels work.
+The dropdown lists every channel in the connected workspace; public and private both work.

 2

-Pick the agent that should handle it.
-Leave it blank to fall back to the channel's Default Agent.
+Pick the agent that should handle messages from that channel.
+Leave blank to fall back to the channel's Default Agent.

 3

 Save.
-The route is active right away.
+The route's live immediately.
 You can disable it later without deleting it.

 🧭

-How routing actually works.
-When a Slack message arrives, PushMetrics looks for a route matching the channel ID.
-If there is one and it's enabled, that route's agent runs.
-If there isn't, the channel's Default Agent runs.
-If access controls (allowlist, DMs, mentions) reject the message, it never reaches an agent.
+How routing decides.
+When a Slack message arrives, we look for an enabled route matching the channel ID.
+Got one?
+That route's agent runs.
+None?
+The inbound channel's Default Agent runs.
+If access controls (allowlist, DMs, @-mentions) reject the message, it never reaches an agent in the first place.

 Setting up Slack for an agent